Welcome to the University of Memphis! We are so excited to welcome you and your family

 to qualified students.
 To receive financial aid, qualified students must complete

 the Free Application for Federal Student Aid (FAFSA).
+The Financial Aid priority deadline is February 1.
 For more information on your student applying for and receiving financial aid, please

 The Undergraduate Scholarship Office awards hundreds of academic scholarships each year to entering freshmen.
 A separate